 While Stevenson is doing the heavy lifting, there’s plenty of work for the rest of us to do as well.
 First, we need to recognize that there is so much more to a story than what we first see.
 It is our responsibility to look beyond the headlines and soundbites and get closer to the situation.
-To this end, when we know more; we care more.
+When we know more, we care more.
 We stop thinking about people in terms of us versus them.

 Most importantly, Stevenson argues vehemently that “we are more than the worst thing we’ve ever done.”
 This piece of wisdom certainly applies to those who languish in our prisons, but the truth is that we all have made and will continue to make mistakes in our lives.
 If we are to function as a just society, we need to find ways to see mistakes as opportunities for not only understanding and forgiveness, but also for learning and growth.

-Jody Podl is a teacher at Shaker Heights High School in Shaker Heights, OH
+Jody Podl taught at Shaker Heights High School in Shaker Heights, OH

 STUDENT REVIEW | Ellie Shafron